fidelsurtida/snake/README.md

   - Added Color Red Blend Bomb Effect on snake body and covers after collision of bombs.
 - June 7, 2024
   - Fixed Deathcam to show items and particle effects and health left.
 Added condition to end game on zero lifetime.
+  - Updated Bomb bounds to reduce to 0 when despawning and balanced the slowdown spawn position.

 <br>
 <b>This project is currently under development.</b>